-A critically important piece of qualitative research is recruiting reputable, high-quality participants.
-Why is this?
+A critically important piece of market research is recruiting reputable, high-quality participants.
+But why?

-The group of people recruited for focus groups, in-depth interviews, in-home usage tests, or other types of qualitative research methods represents a much larger target audience in which a company or brand is trying to reach.
+The group of people recruited for focus groups, in-depth interviews, in-home usage tests, or other types of market research methods represents a much larger target audience that a company or brand is trying to reach.

 To provide some guidance, this ultimate guide offers our greatest thinking about all elements of qualitative recruiting: best practices, common mistakes, step-by-step processes, real-world case studies, and more.